 If you are planning to apply for licensure in a state other than Oregon, you must work closely with your advisor to create a plan of study.
-It is your responsibility to determine additional coursework by thoroughly reviewing the licensing requirements in the state where you plan to apply.
-We cannot guarantee eligibility for licensure.
+It is your responsibility to determine additional coursework by thoroughly reviewing the licensing requirements in the state where you plan to apply and communicating with the board in the state in which you hope to become licensed.
+We cannot guarantee eligibility for licensure in other states.